 5. Monitor and review

 If the potential cost is greater than your risk tolerance level, consideration should be made to how you can avoid or mitigate the risk to an acceptable level.
+There are a number of tools available to guard against startup failure, a risk register for example can assist with recording and monitoring emerging risks within your business.

+startup business insurance and in the early phases of growth the additional expenditure on something you hope you will never happen can feel counterproductive.
 However, protecting your balance sheet and having sufficient resource to access legal support should something untoward occur, can make all the difference between a successful and failed startup.

 Business insurance is an effective risk transfer mechanism for low frequency, but high severity events that can cause significant financial distress.
 The pooling of insurance premium provides a cost-effective means to protect your hard work and time you’ve invested.

-• A 3rd party claim for an employee that slips and falls down the stairs.
+• A 3rd party claim for an employee that slips and falls down the stairs

-• A 3rd party claim for damages arising from a breach of contract.
+• A 3rd party claim for damages arising from a breach of contract

-• A 3rd party claim for accidental personal injury to a member of the public.
+• A 3rd party claim for accidental personal injury to a member of the public

-• Damage to costly equipment that your business relies on to operate.
+• Damage to costly equipment that your business relies on to operate

-• A 3rd party claim for injury or property damage from a product you supplied.
+• A 3rd party claim for injury or property damage from a product you supplied

-• An investigation and fine by a regulator that alleges your non-compliance.
+• An investigation and fine by a regulator that alleges your non-compliance

-• Property damage to your premises as a result of a fire, flood, storm, ect.
+• Property damage to your premises as a result of a fire, flood, storm, ect

-• The cost of not being able to trade as a result of a fire, flood, storm, ect.
+• The cost of not being able to trade as a result of a fire, flood, storm, ect

-• Theft of personal data and being held to ransom to make a financial payment.
+• Theft of personal data and being held to ransom to make a financial payment

-• A social engineering scam means you make a payment to the wrong person.
+• A social engineering scam means you make a payment to the wrong person

 Startup failure can occur for a vast number of reasons, however there are a number of risks identifed above you can easily protect your business.

 We recommend you discuss your requirements with an insurance broker to consider the availability of products to assist with protecting your balance sheet.
+For a reasonable cost there are protections available that can provide financial and legal support when your business requires it most.

 Originally posted by Get Indemnity